tarohs/hakoiri/README.md

 .  mu mu .
 ```

-(In the original Klotski, each pieces does not have names (you may name as "s1, s2, ..." in the XML definition), while pieces for Hakoiri-musume have identical name of a family - "musume" (daughter), "chichi" (father), "haha" (mother), etc.)
+(In the original Klotski, each piece does not have names (you may name as "s1, s2, ..." in the XML definition), while pieces for Hakoiri-musume have identical name of a family - "musume" (daughter), "chichi" (father), "haha" (mother), etc.)

 * On the above example, 4x5 (horizontal x vertical) board is given.
 * Pieces belongs to 4 Komaclasses: